-Cross-enrollment processing, applications assistance, and the opportunity to schedule appointments with visiting four-year representatives are some of the services available to assist students.
+Cross-enrollment processing, assistance with university applications, and the opportunity to schedule appointments with visiting four-year representatives are some of the services available to assist students.

 Students interested in transferring should plan in advance to understand the critical transfer and application procedures and filing periods.
 For information on transferring visit the Transfer Center website at www.palomar.edu/counseling/transfercenter.